Joe Bushkin: Life and career

 Bushkin performed with Louis Armstrong and his All Stars with Velma Middleton singing vocals for the ninth Cavalcade of Jazz concert held at Wrigley Field in Los Angeles.
 The concert was produced by Leon Hefflin, Sr. on June 7, 1953.
 Also featured that day were Roy Brown and his Orchestra, Don Tosti and His Mexican Jazzmen, Earl Bostic, Nat "King" Cole, and Shorty Rogers and his Orchestra.

-He married Francice Netcher, elder sister of socialite Mollie Wilmot.
-The couple had four children – Nina, Maria, Terasa, and Christina.
-They lived in Santa Barbara, California, on a ranch.

 His best-known composition might be "Oh!
 Look at Me Now", with John DeVries, written when he worked in Tommy Dorsey's band in 1941.
 That song became Frank Sinatra's second hit and one of his most enduring songs, right after "Polka Dots and Moonbeams."

 One of Bushkin's television appearances was on a thirty-minute Judy Garland musical special produced for the General Electric Theater which aired on April 8, 1956, on the CBS Television Network.
 According to Coyne Steven Sanders, author of the book Rainbow's End: The Judy Garland Show, Bushkin was a last-minute replacement for the classic pianist Leonard Pennario.
 On that program, he accompanied Garland on piano as she sang "Last Night When We Were Young" and "Life Is Just a Bowl of Cherries."

 In his 60s, Bushkin's semi-retirement was ended by an offer from Bing Crosby for them to tour together in 1976 and 1977; Bushkin also appeared on Crosby's 1975 Christmas TV special with Fred Astaire.
 He also performed in a concert series at New York's St. Regis hotel in 1984 that celebrated his 50 years in show business.